aidancrilly/NeSST/README.md

 - Scattering of all primary neutron sources
 - Inclusion of areal density asymmetry effects
 - Backscatter edge shape effects from scattering ion kinematics
+- Preliminary scattering 9Be support

 ## Future model developments:
 - Offline table support for backscatter edge matrix
-- Ablator scattering support (C, CH, Be)
+- Additional ablator scattering support (C, CH)

 The models used in this code are described in the following publications: